Paleontology in Georgia (U.S. state): Prehistory

 The geologic record of the Triassic is sparse in Georgia and the Jurassic is absent altogether from the state's rock record.
 During the Cretaceous, however, southern Georgia was covered by seawater.
 This sea was home to clams, fish, oysters, and burrowing shrimp.
 The tree Araucaria gladenensis grew in Georgia during the Cretaceous.
-The state's coastal habitats were home to crocodilians and dinosaurs.
+The state's coastal habitats were home to crocodilians like the giant Deinosuchus and dinosaurs.
 Local dinosaurs included Hadrosaurs, ornithomimosaurs and tyrannosaurs.

 Southern Georgia remained submerged by shallow seawater into the ensuing Paleogene and Neogene periods of the Cenozoic era.
 These seas were home to relatively small coral reefs.
 During the Paleocene, Georgia was home to foraminiferans, mollusks, and sea urchins.
 The mollusks were preserved as casts and the urchins left behind fossil spines that are found in the middle part of the state.
 Eocene life in Georgia included pectens, oysters, and a wide variety of microscopic life.
+Various fossil whales are known, such as Georgiacetus, Cynthiacetus, and Basilosaurus.
 Sea urchins continued to persist in the state.
 Plant fossils have also been discovered in local Eocene rocks.
 Later, in the Oligocene epoch Georgia was home to animals like corals as well as a variety of pelecypods (at least 13) and gastropods (at least 11).
 The most common Miocene aged fossils are gastropods and pelecypods.
 Most of Georgia was dry land by the time of the Quaternary period.
 Local sea levels rose and fell significantly in time with the expansion and thawing of glaciers farther north in the continent.
 Georgia's terrestrial environments included forests and grasslands.
 These were home to creatures like mammoths, mastodons and giant ground sloths.
 An unusually large species of chipmunk called Tamias aristus also lived in the state during the Pleistocene.